spacetelescope/jwst/docs/jwst/associations/jwst_conventions.rst

       file an issue to have this document updated.

   * `YYYYMMDDtHHMMSS`: This is generically referred to as the `version_id`.
-    A timestamp provided the DMS workflow.
+    DMS specifies this as a  timestamp.
 Note:
     When used outside the workflow, this field is user-specifiable.
   * `ATYPE`: The type of association.
-See :ref:`level3-asn-association-types`
+See :ref:`asn-jwst-association-types`
   * `MMM`: A counter for each type of association created.

 .. _asn-jwst-association-types: